d-krupke/cpsat-primer/README.md

 - [Model Building in Mathematical Programming by H. Paul Williams](https://www.wiley.com/en-us/Model+Building+in+Mathematical+Programming%2C+5th+Edition-p-9781118443330):
   A complete book on mathematical modelling.

+> :warning: CP-SAT 9.9 recently changed its API to be more consistent with the
+> commonly used Python style.
+Instead of `NewIntVar`, you can now also use
+> `new_int_var`.
+This primer still uses the old style, but will be updated in
+> the future.
+I observed cases where certain methods were not available in one
+> or the other style, so you may need to switch between them for some versions.

 ### Variables

 There are two important types of variables in CP-SAT: Booleans and Integers